ActuallyAdequate/Chimaera/core/gm-tools/weather.md

 #### Dust Storm

 All creatures gain the Blinded Condition.
-If you don’t move each turn the dust packs you in granting the Restrained Condition.
-Ignore the dust if you have an Ability that allows you to dig.
+If you don’t move each turn the dust buries you in granting the Restrained Condition.

 #### Fierce Winds